creationix/howtonode.org/articles/arm-chroot-fun.markdown

 Title: Fun Putting Node on Mobile Devices
 Author: Tim Caswell
-Date: Sun Jun 26 2011 18:25:08 GMT-0700 (PDT)
+Date: Fri Jul 01 2011 10:04:02 GMT-0700 (PDT)
-Node: v0.4.8
+Node: v0.4.9

-This article will walk you through creating an Ubuntu image that can be chrooted inside a mobile device like the soon to be released TouchPad.
+This article will walk you through creating an Ubuntu image that can be chrooted inside a mobile device like the recently released [TouchPad][].
 Once the Ubuntu environment is setup we'll learn how to compile and install node for fun and/or profit.

 ## Create the Image